What is Project Charter?

 Article Thumbnail

-A successful Project Charter provides an overview of the project's objectives and scope and makes sure that all of the project's sponsors and other interested parties are on the same page.
-It serves as a centralised, easily accessible point of contact for everyone participating in a project.
-When it is still necessary to secure buy-in from stakeholders, project sponsors should be assisted in doing so.
+A successful Project Charter provides an overview of the project's objectives and scope and ensures that all of the project's sponsors and other interested parties are on the same page.
+It is a centralized, easily accessible point of contact for everyone participating in a project.
+When it is still necessary to secure buy-in from stakeholders, project sponsors should be assisted.

-The Project Charter component generally include the background of the project, the stakeholders involved, the budget, the risks, the milestones, and the deliverables; however, Project Charter can vary greatly and depends on the types of project and the organizations.
+The Project Charter component generally includes the background of the project, the stakeholders involved, the budget, the risks, the milestones, and the deliverables; however, the Project Charter can vary greatly and depend on the types of projects and the organizations.

-This list is normative, in that it indicates what "should" be included in a charter.
-Even if one or more of the information items on the list are missing from a document, that document can still be deemed to be a charter.
-There is a continuing debate among industry professionals as to whether return-on-investment calculations are meaningful for regulatory or mandated projects, and many information technology projects do not include ROI analysis.
-If a return-on-investment calculation were truly required for a Project Charter, very few projects would be considered charters.
+This normative list indicates what "should" be included in a charter.
+Even if one or more of the information items on the list are missing from a document, that document can still be deemed a charter.
+Industry professionals continue to debate whether return-on-investment calculations are meaningful for regulatory or mandated projects, and many information technology projects do not include ROI analysis.
+Few projects would be considered charters if a return-on-investment calculation was genuinely required for a Project Charter.

 How to identify a Project Charter in Project Management?

-The crucial issue besides asking what a Project Charter is that "Does a project have a charter?".
+The crucial issue besides asking what a Project Charter is is "Does a project have a charter?".
 This is answered by the concept itself.
 The following are the inquiries:

-Is the sponsor aware that the project already exists, and if so, does the sponsor think that it should continue to exist?
+Is the sponsor aware that the project already exists, and if so, does the sponsor think it should continue to exist?
 Does the sponsor know who the Project Manager is, and do they agree with that person's ability to oversee the project?
-In order for the project to be successfully finished, has the project sponsor given the Project Manager the authority to make decisions regarding money, people, and other organizational resources?
+Has the project sponsor given the Project Manager the authority to make decisions regarding money, people, and other organizational resources for the project to be successfully finished?

 Has the sponsor ever indicated, even indirectly, that the following questions should be answered with a "Yes" by sending an email, writing a memo, or speaking at a meeting?

 If any of these questions would have been answered with a "yes," then the project already has a charter.
-When put forth in this manner, it becomes apparent that all projects that were completed successfully must have been chartered at some time.
-If a project does not have a charter and the Project Manager spends time, money, or other resources on it anyway, the Project Manager will most likely be fired for insubordination.
+When put forth in this manner, it becomes apparent that all projects completed successfully must have been chartered at some time.
+Suppose a project does not have a charter, and the Project Manager spends time, money, or other resources on it anyway.
+In that case, the Project Manager will most likely be fired for insubordination.
 Without the blessing of at least one person, forward movement is impossible in the vast majority of organizations.

 Purpose of Project Charter